Abdallah (Moghul Khan): Aftermath

-Yulbars Khan started his rule by ordering to kill all family members of Begs and Emirs who fled to Aksu to Ismail Khan, including children and women, supporters of Kara Taghlik leader Khoja Ubaidullah were killed as well.
+Yulbars Khan started his rule by the ordering to kill all family members of Begs and Emirs who fled to Aksu to Ismail Khan, including children and women, supporters of Kara Taghlik leader Khoja Ubaidullah were killed as well.
 Yulbars Khan also appealed to Dzungar Khan Sengge and invited him to attack Ismail Khan.
 Sengge laid siege to Aksu and Uch Turpan, but was unable to take them, also Eldan Tayiji assisted Ismail Khan against Sengge.
-Sengge troops were also attacked by Nyuiguts, who lived in the mountains around Aksu.
-Nevertheless, Dzungar Khan Sengge was able to appoint his active supporter Erka Beg as his main controller in Yarkand in 1670, Yulbars Khan retired to Kashgar only after one year of ruling and, by demand of Sengge, declared his youngest son, Abdal Latif Sultan, a Great Khan of Yarkand.
-Since that time Dzungars became actively involved in the civil war in Yarkand Khanate, taking advantage of the hate between Ak Taghlik and Kara Taghlik Khoja leaders, with Yarkand Khans, descendants of Chagatai Khan and Tughluk Timur Khan, reduced just to a position of puppets in this struggle between two rival Sufi Order Islamic religious sects.
+Sengge troops were also attacked by the so-called Nyuiguts, nomads, who lived in the mountains around Aksu.
+Nevertheless, Dzungar Khan Sengge was able to appoint his active supporter Erka Beg as his main controller in Yarkand in 1670.
+Yulbars Khan retired to Kashgar only after one year of ruling and, by demand of Sengge, declared his youngest son, Abdal Latif Sultan, a Great Khan of Yarkand.
+Since that time Dzungars became actively involved in the civil war in Yarkand Khanate, taking advantage of the hate between Ak Taghlik and Kara Taghlik Khoja leaders, while Yarkand Khans, descendants of Chagatai Khan and Tughluk Timur Khan, were reduced just to a position of puppets in this struggle between two rival Sufi Order Islamic religious sects.